 There are many benefits associated with divorce mediation, including the following:

-- Understanding of the underlying causes of the couple’s disputes are much more likely during mediation.
+- Understanding the underlying causes of the couple’s disputes is much more likely during mediation.
 The couples interact with one another with the help of the mediator, who helps both parties understand why the other person wants a certain outcome.

 - Mediation is non-adversarial.
 Litigation tends to be adversarial by its very nature.
 Both sides “come out swinging,” and remain in attack and defend mode throughout the process.
-Mediation is more of a peaceful, conciliatory process which allows both parties to explain their perspectives, generating solutions which ultimately benefit all those involved.
+Mediation is more of a peaceful, conciliatory process that allows both parties to explain their perspectives, generating solutions that ultimately benefit all those involved.

-- Mediation is a private process which allows spouses to vent anger or deal with hostilities privately.
-Litigation, on the other hand takes place in a public courtroom, generating a flurry of (also) public documents accessible to anyone.
+- Mediation is a private process that allows spouses to vent anger or deal with hostilities privately.
+Litigation, on the other hand, takes place in a public courtroom, generating a flurry of (also) public documents accessible to anyone.